mark-hahn/basecamp/README.md

 There is only one method, `req`.
 It is the same method for Account, Project, Calendar, and Person classes and is documented in the "req method" section below.

 Valid commands (ops) for a Project are listed here.
 They are in the order they appear in the api docs.
+Note that all Account commands can also be used on Projects.

 [accesses](https://github.com/37signals/bcx-api/blob/master/sections/accesses.md)